Hey, Hey, Hey. What’s growin’?

 Okay, I’m going to take aeroponics, grow box, aero tower or whatever you want to call it not just to the next level but to the highest level every done publicly on the Internet.
 The goal is to make an aeroponics system that’s fully and totally automated.

 My growing unit will have so many features, you know bells-and-whistles, you’ll literally grow plants as if you’re playing a video game.
-You don’t believe me then take a sneak peek at my aeroponics dashboard.
+You don’t believe me then take a sneak peek at my aeroponics dashboard and future aeroponics dashboard.

 The problem I see with so many do-it-yourself aeroponic systems or grow boxes is they fail to keep up with the maintenance, keeping good records of growth and not addressing problems or failures soon enough.
 You can’t just water and go.
 A failed system could kill your plants in less than 20 minutes.
 And here is the big problem, you don’t have $2,000 bucks to pay for an off-the-shelf aeroponic unit.
 We’ll do ours way less than that.